Charlotte School of Law FAQs

 Filing a CSL Law Suit (Class Action vs Individual Claims)

-If I am a current or former CSL student aren’t I automatically covered under the class action suit?
+If I am a former CSL student aren’t I automatically covered under the class action suit?

 No, you are not automatically covered in a class action just because you are a CSL student.

-At this time, there is no class action suit that has been certified.
-There are several hurdles to go through to get a class action certified in Federal Court, and sometimes it can take several years.
-It appears to us that the Charlotte School of Law case is unlikely to meet the requirements of the Federal Court’s rules for a class action.
+There are several hurdles to go through to get a class action certified in Federal Court, and sometimes it can take a year or more.
+It appears to us that no Charlotte School of Law case is likely to meet the requirements that flow from Rule 23 of the Federal Rules of Civil Procedure.

 Why are you filing individual lawsuits instead of a class action?